 \section{Introduction}

-Robust control and gain scheduling are important in the control of dynamic systems with uncertainties and nonlinearities \citep{petersen2014robust}, found in fields such as power systems \citep{mohammadi2021robust,rimorov2022gain}, robotics \citep{ryan2013lmi}, aerospace engineering \citep{liu2023robust} and many more.
-These control strategies typically rely on the principle of quadratic stability, which ensures system stability under varying operational conditions \citep{dorato1987historical}, rather than one condition as in the certainty equivalence case \citep{aastrom2012introduction}, or the local approximation about a reference point in small signal models.
-Traditional approaches to robust control and gain scheduling, however, often presume that a low-order model of a fixed parameter distribution is capable of capturing the behavior of the system (in the difference/differential inclusion sense) under any new control design \citep{scherer2006lmi}.
-This is generally problematic in nonlinear systems where the parameter distribution can shift under the application of a new control policy, invalidating the premises for quadratic stability conditions needed for these approaches.
+Robust control and gain scheduling are important design concepts in the control of dynamic systems with uncertainties and nonlinearities \cite{petersen2014robust}, found in fields such as power systems \cite{mohammadi2021robust,rimorov2022gain}, robotics \cite{ryan2013lmi}, aerospace engineering \cite{liu2023robust} and many more.
+These control strategies typically rely on the principle of quadratic stability, which ensures system stability under varying operational conditions \cite{dorato1987historical}, rather than one condition as in the certainty equivalence case \cite{aastrom2012introduction}, or the local approximation about a reference point under the small signal model assumption.
+Traditional approaches to robust control and gain scheduling, however, often presume that a low-order model of a fixed parameter distribution is capable of capturing the behavior of the system (in the difference/differential inclusion sense) under any new control design \cite{scherer2006lmi}.
+This is generally problematic in nonlinear systems where the prediction accuracy of the approximant (and possibly lower-order) model with the current parameter distribution can be impaired under the application of a new control policy.
+This invalidates the premises for quadratic stability conditions used to guarantee the safety of these approaches.

-In a previous work \citep{ramadan2024data}, we introduced a framework for control design that enforces the new closed-loop system to admit state-input distributions that are similar (under some metric) to the distribution of the data used in the learning/identification step, thus addressing the premature generalization problem that arises when traditional control design methods falsely extrapolate the behavior of the system beyond the behavior captured by the data.
-We call a control design under this framework \textit{data conforming}.
-In this paper, we show that the data-conforming framework is effective in solidifying the quadratic stability condition required for robust control and gain scheduling.
+In a previous work \cite{ramadan2024data}, we introduced a framework for control design that enforces the new closed-loop system to admit state-input distributions that are similar (under some metric) to the distribution of the data used in the learning/identification step, thus addressing the premature generalization problem that arises when traditional control design methods falsely extrapolate the behavior of the system beyond the behavior captured by the data.
+We call a control design under this framework \textit{data-conforming}.
+The goal of this work is to show that the data-conforming framework is effective in solidifying the quadratic stability condition required for robust control and gain scheduling to retain their guarantees.